jamestiotio/lustre/lustre/page/api/lustre.md

 ## Components

-Components take the same Model-View-Update building blocks used to create Lustre programs and allow them to be used as reusable stateful components in other programs.
-A component in Lustre means something much more specific than other communities and frameworks.
-In those spaces, a "component" often refers to anything
+Components take the same Model-View-Update building blocks used to create Lustre applications and allow them to be used as reusable stateful components.
+This is slightly different to how components are used in other frameworks like React where "component" refers more generally to any reusable piece of UI.

+In Lustre, functions that return an `Element` are known as "view functions" and components are more specific abstractions that encapsulate state and behaviour you might not want to deal with in your top-level application.

+Resist the urge to reach for components too early.
+The Elm community has managed to make do without components at all: you can get surprisingly far storing state in your top level application and passing it down to different view functions.
+This comes with the added benefit of it being much easier to reason about your UI as a whole.

 ### component | javascript